- Prescription Drug Assistance Programs

 - Applying for a patient drug assistance program

 - If you don’t live in the United States

 If you have limited income and no drug coverage

 Other drug discount cards

-Several other companies and foundations offer drug discount cards.
+Several companies and foundations offer drug discount cards.
 The cards offer the user discounts on certain brand name prescription drugs.
-Some offer discounts on a few generic drugs as well.
+Some offer discounts on a few generic drugs, too.